Hi-Drive: Hierarchical POMDP Planning for Safe Autonomous Driving in Diverse Urban Environments: Cross-Scenario Trajectory Optimization with Importance Sampling

-This trajectory optimization complements the belief tree search planner by performing detailed analysis at the trajectory level.
-Scenarios are resampled using importance sampling, focusing on key driving events.
-Candidate trajectories are generated for each scenario and cross-evaluated across all scenarios as follows,
+The cross-scenario trajectory optimization conducts a more detailed analysis at the trajectory level, thereby enhancing robustness to uncertainty.

+\textit{Scenario Resampling: } We employ importance sampling (IS) to resample driving scenarios, focusing specifically on \textit{critical agents}, defined as those near the \egocar or whose predicted paths intersect with the planned trajectory.
+Intentions of critical agents are uniformly resampled to ensure extensive coverage, while intentions and styles of non-critical agents are sampled directly from the current belief.

+\textit{Trajectory Regeneration: } For each resampled scenario, we regenerate the driving trajectory of the \egocar by forward simulating the optimal behavior sequence determined by the belief tree search.
+Exo-agents are simulated simultaneously based on their sampled intentions and driving styles.

+\textit{Cross Evaluation: } Each candidate trajectory for the \egocar is cross-evaluated against all resampled scenarios.
+The one most robust under uncertainty is selected.
+Specifically, for each cross-evaluation trajectory-scenario pair, we simulate forward the world state conditioned on the \egocar's candidate trajectory.
+The resulting state sequence is evaluated using the reward model (Section \ref{sec::reward_model}).
+The optimal trajectory is selected based on maximum expected value under the IS distribution $q$:

-where \(n_{\text{IS}}\) is the number of sampled scenarios, \(N\) is the number of exo-agents, \(\phi\) is a sampled scenario, \(\tau(\phi)\) is a candidate trajectory generated under scenario \(\phi\).
-The expected trajectory value \(V(\tau(\phi))\) is computed using the reward model as detailed in Section \ref{sec::reward_model}), with importance weights \(\frac{p(m_{i,j})}{q(m_{i, j})}\) correcting for bias.
-The trajectory that maximizes the expected value is selected, ensuring safe and efficient maneuvers under uncertainty.
+where \(n_{\text{IS}}\) denotes the number of resampled scenarios, \(N\) is the number of exo-agents, \(\phi\) is a sampled scenario, and \(\tau(\phi)\) is a candidate trajectory generated under scenario \(\phi\).
+The trajectory’s value is represented by \(V(\tau(\phi))\).
+The importance weights \(\frac{b(m_{i,j})}{q(m_{i,j})}\) correct for sampling bias, ensuring unbiased estimation and thus robust trajectory selection.